datanowback-boop/n8n-node-MCP-Server/README.md

 3) create a flow that can interact with claude

 Requirements:
-N8N: Currently only works with n8n@1.116.1 installed in your docker VS Code with Claude code installed -> or similar enviroment to support Claude Code MCP-Server
+- N8N: Currently only works with n8n@1.116.1 installed in your docker.
+- VS Code with Claude code installed -> or similar enviroment to support Claude Code.
+- MCP-Server.